The Best Finance Podcasts That Will Make You Think Differently About Money

 You can learn a lot about personal finances and money by reading books, blog posts, and articles.
-You can even enrol in a college class or an online course.
-But one of the most enjoyable ways to learn about money—or anything for that matter—is by listening to podcasts.
+You can even enrol in an online course.
+But one of the most enjoyable ways to learn about money – or anything for that matter – is by listening to podcasts.
 In Australia alone, podcast listening grew 23% from 2015 to 2016.
 And the number of listeners increases every day.
-That’s why we are bringing you our list of the best financial podcasts available.
+That’s why we’re bringing you our list of the best finance podcasts available.
+You can learn to maximise your income, invest wisely, consolidate debts and so much more.
+Plus, they’re all free!

 1. Listen, Money Matters